 What color should I paint my house?
 Choosing paint colors based on the colors used when a house was constructed, and then applying the paint according to traditional practice, enhances the appearance of all historic houses.
 There are several ways to determine what paint colors will work to highlight the architectural features and distinctive character of your historic house.
 Paint color analysis, which must be done by trained consultants, authenticates the exact paint colors used on your house over time.
 Paint color can also be selected using known historical precedents for the age and architectural style of your house.

 Historic Homeowner members of Historic New England receive individualized paint color consultation to help select appropriate colors based on historical principles.
 Historic New England also sells a color card featuring historic paint colors and including information on period colors and paint suppliers.
-To order, call 617-994-5932 or buy it online.

 Where can I find appropriate hardware and fixtures for my historic house?
 Two good sources for hardware fixtures, as well as a host of other products related to historic houses, are Old-House Journal and Traditional Building magazines.
 Both of these periodicals should be available at your local bookstore and/or library.
 Historic Homeowner members of Historic New England receive access to additional sources of supplies and materials for historic houses.